Review Process#

 leave a comment for @MetOffice/ssdteam on the pull request.

 The assigned person will be listed in the pull request description and Review Tracking project.
-Once the SciTech review has been completed either the developer or SciTech reviewer should request the review of the assigned Code Reviewer.
+Once the SciTech review has been completed, the Code Reviewer will be automatically requested (unless they are already requested as a Code Owner - in this case you may want to tag them to make them aware).

 Guidance for the Code reviewer can be found on the Code review page.